Hurricane Deductibles in Florida: How They Work

 How Deductible Choice Affects Your Premium

-Those are rough numbers.
-Your actual savings depend on your location, construction type, wind mitigation features, and carrier.
-But the pattern holds: moving from 2% to 5% typically saves 10-15%, and moving to 10% saves 20-25%.
+Your actual savings hinge on location, construction type, wind mitigation features, and the specific carrier.
+But the trajectory holds across the board: bumping from 2% to 5% typically saves 10-15%, and stretching all the way to 10% saves 20-25%.
+According to the III, deductible selection is the single largest variable homeowners can control to reduce Florida property insurance premiums — aside from structural mitigation upgrades.

 How to Choose the Right Deductible